jimdaga/cicd-101-workshop/terraform/google_cloud/README.md

 ```
 variable "docker_declaration" {
   type = "string"
-  # Change the image: string to match the docker image you want to use
+  # Change the image: string to match the Docker image you want to use
   default = "spec:\n  containers:\n    - name: test-docker\n      image: 'ariv3ra/cicd-101-workshop'\n      stdin: false\n      tty: false\n  restartPolicy: Always\n"
 }
 ```

-Change the value of: `image: 'ariv3ra/cicd-101-workshop'` to the docker image that you built and pushed to docker hub in the CI/CD tutorial.
+Change the value of: `image: 'ariv3ra/cicd-101-workshop'` to the Docker image that you built and pushed to Docker hub in the CI/CD tutorial.
 Change the *ariv3ra/cicd-101-workshop* to your Docker image name from Docker Hub.

 ## Terraform plan